nationalarchives/miiify/README.md

 ## ID Management

-Miiify automatically generates W3C-compliant annotation IDs at runtime—you never include IDs in your JSON files.
+Miiify injects stable, URL-based annotation `id` fields at serve time—you never include IDs in your JSON files.

+These IDs are plain HTTP URLs derived from `--base-url` and the request path (suitable for use as Web Annotation identifiers).

 **How it works:**
 - IDs are derived from your filesystem structure: `<base-url>/<container>/<slug>`